RilDev/rildev-ui/README.md

 Run `VERSION=major npm run package` to publish a major update

 ### OGame Admin Panel

+__Canceled because illigal according the the article 4.3 of the [Standard Terms and Conditions of Use](https://agbserver.gameforge.com/enGB-Terms-2014-OGame.html)__

 _Well it's an OGame bot... that you can tinker to fit your needs!_